arshah18/arshah18.github.io/pages/academic-portfolio/coursework/cph-705/cancer-surveillance-modular-analysis.md

 ---

 ### Notes
-- All tables are backed by CSV in `_data/cph705/…` this will help us to maintain them without editing the page.
+_- All tables are backed by CSV in `_data/cph705/…` this will help us to maintain them without editing the page._
-- For additional assignments please put `nav_exclude: true` (and optionally `sitemap: false`) in the page front-matter.
+_- For additional assignments please put `nav_exclude: true` (and optionally `sitemap: false`) in the page front-matter._